hurben/RA_ACPA_multiomics/README.md

 Designed to:
 1. Infer a correlation network from condition-specific datasets.
 2. Define "edges" by BH-adjusted P < 0.05 and |rho| > 4.
-3. Identify inverted network edges.
+3. Identify inverted network edges. <br />
 **Note**: PBS scripts have been run in a cluster with a different directory structure; adjustments may be necessary.

 ## Machine Learning